 No. Name Description (1) ADF & document cover ASSY ADF: Load documents (originals) here.
 Documents will be fed into the machine, page by page.
 Document cover: Open to place the document (original) on the scanner glass.
-(2) Control Panel Use the keys to operate the machine.
+(2) Control panel Use the keys to operate the machine.
 The liquid crystal display (LCD) shows the machine operation status.
 (3) Ink cartridge cover Open to replace ink cartridges.
 (4) Media slots for PhotoCapture Center Insert a memory card here.
-(5) Paper tray Load paper here.
+(5) Paper tray #1 ^{1} Load paper here.
 Paper will be fed into the machine, sheet by sheet.
-(6) Port for PictBridge / USB flash memory drive Connect a digital camera (with PictBridge) to this connector using the USB cable.
+(6) Paper tray #2 (Only for plain paper) Load paper here.
+Paper will be fed into the machine, sheet by sheet.
+(7) Port for PictBridge / USB flash memory drive Connect a digital camera (with PictBridge) to this connector using the USB cable.
 Insert a USB flash memory drive here.
-(7) Telephone line jack Plug in the modular plug on the telephone line here.
-(8) External telephone line jack Plug in the modular plug on the external telephone line here.
-(9) Scanner Cover (Scanner Unit) Open to remove jammed paper.
-(10) Jam clear cover Open to remove paper jammed inside the machine.
-(11) USB interface connector Connect the USB cable here.
-(12) LAN cable connector Connect the LAN cable here.
+(8) Telephone line jack ^{2} Plug in the modular plug on the telephone line here.
+(9) External telephone line jack ^{2} Plug in the modular plug on the external telephone line here.
+(10) Scanner cover (Scanner unit) Open to remove jammed paper.
+(11) Outer back cover Open to remove paper jammed inside the machine.
+(12) USB interface connector Connect the USB cable here.
+(13) LAN cable connector Connect the LAN cable here.